DevMountain/framework-shop/README.md

 * Open `src/components/Details/Details.js`.
 * Modify `mapStateToProps`:
   * Using the `ownProps` parameter, return the single product object based on the route.
   * Hint: Add a `console.log` in `mapStateToProps` that logs `ownProps`.
+Then go into interface and click on a route from the landing page.
+If you open the browser's developer tools, you should see `ownProps` get logged.
 Look around this object for any useful property that can indicate what product we need to display information for.
   * Once you have that property value from `ownProps` use it in combination with a `find` method to return a single object.
   * Hint: Use `find` on `state.products`.
 Return the product whose `name` is equal to the `name` in our route.
 * Update the component JSX to display the product information